christiannielsen98/DVML-P7/Code/CompetencyQuestions/externalKG_CQ.md

 Missing population of Glen Carbon.

-## CQ 3: How many cities are in the 10 most prevelent states/provinces in Yelp?
+## CQ 3: How many cities are in the 10 most prevalent states in the Yelp Open Dataset?

 ### Wikidata
 Explanation of Q and P codes: